 FOR IMMEDIATE RELEASE

-The agenda kicked off on Thursday afternoon with the Annual Meeting of the CCCL Board of Governors followed by a cocktail between the Fellows and their spouses and guests, and dinner at various local charming restaurants.
+The agenda kicked off on Thursday afternoon with the Annual Meeting of the CCCL Board of Governors followed by a cocktail reception and dinner at various local restaurants.

 Day Two of the Conference began with the College’s Annual General Meeting.
 New appointments and designations made at the AGM included: